 35: Insulate Your Windows

-For rooms with lots of windows, adding window insulation film can make a big difference
+For rooms with lots of windows, adding window insulation film can make a big difference to help you cool without AC

 You already know that your windows are a big source of heat, but you also love watching the birds in your garden so much that you don’t want to block out the view with curtains and shades.